surajkarak/surajkarak.github.io/_projects/Spotify-API-Data-Extraction-Visualization.md

 ---
 layout: page
 title: How "positive" and "energetic" are The Beatles songs?
-description: Interactive visualization of energy, positivity and others in the songs of The Beatles img:img: /assets/img/Beatles/beatles.gif
+description: Interactive visualization of energy, positivity and more from Spotify API data img:img: /assets/img/Beatles/beatles.jpg
 importance: 1
 category: work
 ---